Grow Your Accounting Business Online With WordPress

 - Users can subscribe to your feed

-- There are a number of ways readers can receive your content (e.g. subscribers can read the content on their mobile device using a feed reader)
+- RSS provides multiple ways for your readers to receive your content (e.g. read your content on their mobile device using different applications)

 - RSS is built into WordPress

-There are also benefits to providing valuable content on your site from other sites, such as the fact that you don’t have to write, manage or update the content.
+There are also benefits when it comes to providing valuable content on your site from other sites, such as the fact that you don’t have to write, manage or update the content.

-You can find RSS feeds with loads of useful content by searching online for finance-related government departments and respected industry bodies.
+You can find many useful RSS feeds by visiting sites of finance-related government departments or respected industry bodies.

-Here are a few RSS feeds you may want to add to your website:
+Below we have listed a few feeds you could add to your accounting site:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm